-This six-day course introduces the student to the fundamental methodology for application of fire and life safety codes and standards.
+This 6-day, fundamental-level course introduces the student to the fundamental methodology for application of fire and life safety codes and standards.
 Although it contains many of the basic principles of code enforcement, more experienced code inspectors and officials might find it useful as a review of essential methodologies and as a useful update to current code enforcement applications.

-It is not the intent of this course to present specific code requirements, however this course focuses more on the methodology of the use of these requirements.
+It is not the intent of this course to present specific code requirements; however, this course focuses more on the methodology of the use of these requirements.

 Note: Special consideration will be given to individuals and departments starting new fire prevention bureaus or preparing an individual as an instructor for a code enforcement training program within their department.

 Recommended: Incident Command System (ICS)-100-level and ICS-200-level training.
 Preferred courses are Q0462 and Q0463, available through NFA Online.

 - Q0368, "Introduction to Fire Behavior in a Single-Family Dwelling."